- UCAS Code: FF41

-12-month paid industrial placement, in the UK or abroad
+Work placement: 12-month paid placement - UK or abroad

 Why this course?

-The course is unique in that it’s the only one in the UK to have dual professional accreditation.
-It’s delivered in partnership with the Centre for Forensic Science.
+This is the only course in the UK to have dual professional accreditation from the Royal Society of Chemistry and the Chartered Society of Forensic Sciences.
+It’s delivered in partnership with the Strathclyde Centre for Forensic Science.

 Transfer is possible between the other MChem courses and also the following shorter BSc degrees within the first three years: